xzhoulab/iDEA/data/README.md

 ## Toy example:
 Two types of data are required in iDEA
 - Summary statistics
-- annotations
+- Annotations

 ## Annotations:
-Annotations for human data analysis
+- Annotations for human data analysis

-Annotations for mouse data analysis
+- Annotations for mouse data analysis